ksylla/healthcheck-lab/README.md

 Three services are started in dependency order `one` -\> `two` -\> `three`

-Healthcheck interval of the services `one` und `two` is set to 10s.
+Healthcheck interval of the services `one` and `two` is set to 10s.
 Service `three` runs no healthcheck.

 * In service `one` the healthcheck succeeds at the *first* execution, 10s after the start of `one`.